qiyueyang-7/scNTImpute/README.md

 [Data format](#data-format)

 # Instructions
-The model is written in Pyton language and can be trained and imputed by putting single scRNA-seq data into `train_scNTImpute.py`.
+The model is written in Pyton language and can be trained and imputed by putting single scRNA-seq data into `train_scNTImpute.py`(script file in folder script).
 To perform transfer learning, this can be done via a separate file.
 Enabling GPU computing will significantly improve performance, please install PyTorch with GPU support before use.
 # Operating environment
 Python 3.7